 Mark Wright became one of NZ television's most familiar faces in the 1990s, by imitating other people.
 The drama school graduate became a a reluctant comedian in an era of skit based shows that included Issues, LaughINZ, That Comedy Show, and Newsflash.
 His work on Issues and Sportsnight won him two NZ Film and Television awards.
 Wright's CV also includes a long run of stage roles, as well as live MC'ing and film acting.

-Xavier Horan is best known for Westside — thanks to multiple seasons playing Phineas O'Driscoll, the largest and slowest of a group of career robbers.
+Xavier Horan is best known for his Westside role as Phineas O'Driscoll, the largest and slowest of a group of career robbers.
 Horan was nominated for NZ Screen Awards for two of his earliest acting turns: as a yuppie with no time for family, in Toa Fraser film No. 2, and South Auckland TV drama The Market.
-The ex boxer has gone on to play criminals (Tai Scott on Shortland Street, the gangleader in Alibi), fathers (family movie Kiwi Christmas), sportsman Sonny Bill Williams (in TV film The Kick), and various shades of fighter (te reo action movie The Dead Lands, urban drama The Last Saint.)
+Then he co-starred in boy racer series Ride with the Devil.
+The ex boxer has gone on to play criminals (Shortland Street, a gang leader in Alibi), dads (family film Kiwi Christmas), politicians (The Bad Seed), sportsman Sonny Bill Williams (TV film The Kick), and fighters (te reo movie The Dead Lands, film The Last Saint.)

 Australian-born, but long based in New Zealand, Mark Ferguson won a loyal following as dastardly Darryl Neilson, whose Shortland Street escapades included abduction, assault and all-round unreliability.
 Ferguson’s varied screen work includes fantasy (Xena: Warrior Princess), satire (Spin Doctors) and a run of narrating and presenting gigs (faux reality show Living the Dream, improvisational series Scared Scriptless).